-Did you ever use an older Windows version, like Windows 95, Windows XP, ME or 2000?
-If so you might remember that there was a pinball game included.
-It was called 3D Pinball Space Cadet and for its time it was a pretty decent little pinball game.
-You could easily blow through a break period at work playing it, and many of us did.
-Unfortunately, with Windows 10 Microsoft decided not to include any games with the operating system so 3D Pinball disappeared forever…or did it?
+If you ever used an older version of Windows such as Windows 95, Windows XP, Windows ME or Windows 2000, then you probably remember that there was a pinball game included for free with the operating system.
+The game was called 3D Pinball Space Cadet, and for the time it was a great little version of classic pinball.
+It was a fun way to blow through a break period at work, and many of us did just that.
+Unfortunately, with more recent versions of Windows, Microsoft decided to stop including games, and so 3D Pinball disappeared forever…or did it?

-As it happens, 3D Pinball Space Cadet was a customized version of a commercial release by Maxxis.
-If you have the urge to play 3D Pinball Space Cadet, you may be pleased to know that you can still get it and run it in Windows 10 if you like.
+However, 3D Pinball Space Cadet was a customized version of a commercial release by the old gaming company Maxxis, and the executable files are still available online.
+If you have the urge to play 3D Pinball Space Cadet, you can still get it and run it in Windows 10.

 Play 3D Pinball Space Cadet in Windows 10

-The original game was dropped partly because games are no longer part of the Windows 10 package but also because it wasn’t optimized for 64-bit computers.
+The original game was dropped partly because Microsoft decided to stop including games in the operating system, but also because it wasn’t optimized for 64-bit computers.
+This is a dumb decision for multiple reasons, the most obvious of which is “oh no, the game written twenty years ago won’t run at top speed on my computer that is a hundred times faster than the one the game was designed for?
+However shall I continue to live?”
 There was also apparently a ‘collision detection bug’ but it doesn’t seem to be an actual problem in play.
 Here’s how to get 3D Pinball running on your Windows 10 machine:

 - Extract and install the file onto your computer.